abs-lang/abs/new_docs/src/docs/types/decorator.md

 Decorators are heavily inspired by [Python](https://www.python.org/dev/peps/pep-0318/) -- if you wish to understand how they work more in depth we'd recommend reading this [primer on Python decorators](https://realpython.com/primer-on-python-decorators).

-## Next

-That's about it for this section!

-You can now head over to read a little bit about [ABS' standard library](/stdlib/intro).